 Testing and Managing the Brooder Temperature

 Once the brooder is all set up, you'll want to turn on the heat lamp or brooder heating plate and make sure it can sustain a stable temperature through the heat of the day, and the cold at night.
 Baby chicks need to be kept between 95-100 degrees the first week.
-The best tool we've found for monitoring our brooder is the SensorPush Wireless Thermometer which comes with a small sensing block that monitors the temperature of the brooder and sends the data to an app on your phone.
+The best tool we've found for monitoring our brooder is the SensorPush Wireless Thermometer (paid link) which comes with a small sensing block that monitors the temperature of the brooder and sends the data to an app on your phone.
 The best part?
 You can set the app to give you notifications if the temperature gets too hot, or too cold, so if the power fails, the light bulb burns out, the temperature drops too low one night, or some other accident happens when you're sleeping or away from the brooder, you'll know without having to hear the baby chicks cry.

-Alternatively, you can also order a simple AccuRite Monitor which not only monitors the temp and humidity but also displays the high and the low for each day so you know after 24 hours if your system can hold a stable temperature.
+Alternatively, you can also order a simple AccuRite Monitor (paid link) which not only monitors the temp and humidity but also displays the high and the low for each day so you know after 24 hours if your system can hold a stable temperature.

-The last safety feature is an Inkbird Digital Temperature Controller which allows you to set a maximum temperature you want the brooder to reach before it automatically turns off the heat lamp.
+The last safety feature is an Inkbird Digital Temperature Controller (paid link) which allows you to set a maximum temperature you want the brooder to reach before it automatically turns off the heat lamp.
 This protects from overheating which can easily happen in the middle of the day by a window with the sun beating in.
 The timer also allows you to set the brooder lamp to turn off by say 10 am when you know it's warm enough for your chicks, and turn back on by 3 pm when the heat of the day starts to wane, saving your heating bill, and keeping the chicks from overheating.